jonkpirateboy/Pass-fur-alle/README.md

 `endBookingDate = "2022-05-25"`

-### Just look for the first date
+### First available time

 Some say faster, some say slower.
 But a good addition nevertheless.
-Uses the function "First available time" instead of checking each day separately, added by @granstubbe
+If you want to look for the first date using "First available time", change to True.
+Added by @granstubbe

 `firstDate = False`